stafiprotocol/developer/docs/architecture/cosmoslsd.md

 To let users be able to stake LSM share tokens in Listake Cosmos LSD Stack, Listake Cosmos SDK will pack a series of messages in one transaction on the Cosmos Hub.

-1. RedeemToken this untokenize user’s share token to token.
+1. RedeemToken this untokenize user's share token to token.
 2. Redelegate to validator selected by Validator Selector
-3. TokenizeShare re-tokenizes user’s delegation
+3. TokenizeShare re-tokenizes user's delegation
-4. OwnerTransfer transfers owner tokenized share record to Listake Cosmos LSD PoolAccount so that StakeManager can withdraw the user’s delegation reward
+4. OwnerTransfer transfers owner tokenized share record to Listake Cosmos LSD PoolAccount so that StakeManager can withdraw the user's delegation reward
-5. ShareTokenTransfer transfers the user’s share token to PoolAccount so that user can receive rATOM in return.
+5. ShareTokenTransfer transfers the user's share token to PoolAccount so that user can receive rATOM in return.

 ![An image](/image/cosmoslsd_5.png)